ekelejames/green-zaria/README.md

 **Made with 💚 for a greener Zaria**

-**Green Zaria Initiative** - Making Zaria Greener, One Tree at a Time! 🌳
+**Green Zaria Initiative** - Making Zaria Greener, One Tree at a Time! 🌳.
+Thank you